walker9296/BLS12-381/README.md

 ### 1.3 Efficient Pairing
 Calculation of a pairing has two parts:
 - Miller loop: compute an intermediate function of the two input points $f(pointG1, pointG2)$ recursively
-- Final exponentiation: raise f to a large power c
+- Final exponentiation: raise $f$ to a large power c

 equation 1:
 $$e(pointG1, pointG2) = f(pointG1, pointG2)^c$$
-where $c = (q^{12} - 1)/r$
+where $c = (q^{12} - 1)/r$ <br>
 Both are quite expensive, but there’s a nice hack can reduce the impact of both of them.

 #### 1.3.1 Reduce to 3 pairings
 verifying equation 2：
 $$e(A, B) = e(α, β) * e(L, ϒ) * e(C, δ)$$
-where α and β are known at setup, so we can precompute the second pairing and replace α and β with it as part of the verification key, saving one pairing.
+where α and β are known at setup, so we can precompute the second pairing e(α, β) and replace α and β with it as part of the verification key, saving one pairing.

 #### 1.3.2 One single final exponentiation
 Eq.2 can be rewritten as: